xrdocs/asr9k/_tutorials/2023-04-24-asr9k-inline-map-t-border-relay-configuration-and-troubleshooting.md

 	  result                 : 11000050 8dc60000 00000000 00000000 00000000 00000000 00000000 00000000

-Make sure, that both IPv4 and IPv6 addresses are listed in corresponding VMR.
-If not then verify if step (1) info above is correct and all interfaces are programmed for the Line Card (see Summary section above).
+Make sure, that both IPv4 and IPv6 addresses are listed in corresponding VMRs.
+If not then verify if step (1) info above is correct and all interfaces are programmed for the Line Card (see Summary CLI above).
 Removing and re-applying service instance configuration can be helpful as well once all errors are fixed.

-Once traffic has started we can see counters in the corresponding classes (you can match the iclass with the corresponding policy-map class to find the translation direction):
+4. Once traffic has started we can see counters in the corresponding classes (you can match the iclass id with the corresponding policy-map class to find the translation direction):

 	"show pbr-pal ipolicy CGN_0 iclass all stats loc 0/6/CPU0"